S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 # ...
 ```

-Finally, to actually apply Tailwind CSS to your website you need at least one CSS file with two required features: first, it has to be marked with [Front Matter](https://jekyllrb.com/docs/front-matter/) in the beginning, even if it's empty, so that it's treated as a "page" by Jekyll and thus processed by the `jekyll-postcss-v2` plugin; and second, it has to contain at least one [Tailwind CSS directive](https://tailwindcss.com/docs/functions-and-directives) so that the `@tailwindcss/postcss` plugin detects it as a Tailwind CSS file.
+Finally, to actually apply Tailwind CSS to your website, you need at least one CSS file with two required features: first, it has to be marked with [Front Matter](https://jekyllrb.com/docs/front-matter/) in the beginning, even if it's empty, so that it's treated as a "page" by Jekyll and thus processed by the `jekyll-postcss-v2` plugin; and second, it has to contain at least one [Tailwind CSS directive](https://tailwindcss.com/docs/functions-and-directives) so that the `@tailwindcss/postcss` plugin detects it as a Tailwind CSS file.
 Therefore, in the simplest case, you might have a single file, let's say `main.css`, with empty Front Matter in the beginning and a simple `@import` directive to import Tailwind CSS itself:

 ```css
 ---